Neon: Negative Extrapolation From Self-Training Improves Image Generation¶

 Loss & Training¶

-The fine-tuning stage uses the standard training loss of each respective architecture without modification. \(w\) is typically chosen in \([0.5, 1.5]\), with \(w \approx 0.8\text{–}1.0\) recommended.
-For class-conditional models, joint tuning with the CFG scale \(\gamma\) is required.
+The fine-tuning stage uses the original standard training loss for each respective architecture.
+The parameter \(w\) is typically chosen in the range \([0.5, 1.5]\), with \(w \approx 0.8\text{-}1.0\) recommended.
+For class-conditional models, \(w\) should be tuned jointly with the CFG scale \(\gamma\).

 Key Experimental Results¶